-Telecare, also known as Assistive Technology, allows people to remain living independently for as long as possible by providing them with the technology to support them.
+Assistive Technology allows people to remain living independently for as long as possible by providing them with the technology to support them.

-Two types of technology can be offered: linked and stand alone.
-Linked technology is based around a call service and uses pendants and care alarms to connect to a central response centre.
-If the alarm is activated the call centre is able to contact carers, family and emergency services if assistance is needed.
+Two types of technology can be offered: linked and stand-alone.
+Linked technology is based around a call service and uses pendants and care alarms to connect to a central response centre – Nottingham on Call.
+If the alarm is activated the call centre is able to contact carers, family, and emergency services if assistance is needed.